 person who may be a victim of interpersonal violence.
-The warrant authorizes a police officer to enter, search and examine the place and any connected premises, assist or examine the victim, and seize anything that may provide evidence of domestic violence.
-(Victims of Interpersonal Violence Act, 1995) as amended by the Statutes of Saskatchewan, 2010, c.15; and 2015, c.24.)
-Policies 1997 Victims of Crime Regulations Chapter V- 6.011 Reg 1 Financial compensation may be granted for loss which result from a victim's injury or death including medical, dental, chiropractic, and other services provided by health care professionals, loss of earnings, funeral costs, cost of counselling, and any other expenses considered reasonable (Victims of Crime Act, 1997) The legislation was amended in October 2014 to allow for compensation for counselling for children exposed to IPV where a parent has reported the incident to police and applied for compensation whose injury is the result of domestic violence.
-Financial compensation for victims of violent crime
+The warrant authorizes a police officer to enter, search and examine the place and any connected premises, assist or examine the victim, and seize anything that may provide evidence of domestic violence (Victims of Interpersonal Violence Act, 1995 as amended by the Statutes of Saskatchewan, 2010, c.15; and 2015, c.24).
+Policies 1997 Victims of Crime Regulations Chapter V- 6.011 Reg 1 Financial compensation may be granted for loss which result from a victim's injury or death including medical, dental, chiropractic, and other services provided by health care professionals, loss of earnings, funeral costs, cost of counselling, and any other expenses considered reasonable (Victims of Crime Act, 1997).
+The legislation was amended in October 2014 to allow for compensation for counselling for children exposed to IPV where a parent has reported the incident to police and applied for compensation whose injury is the result of domestic violence.
+Financial compensation for victims of violent crime.

-г 2000 Declaration of Dring is large In all data to see all to provide the U.S.

-2006 Declaration of Principles Individuals working within the
+20 006 Declaration of Principles Individuals working within the

 Respecting the justice system shall:

 Treatment of Victims of 1) treat victims with courtesy,

 Crime - updating the compassion, and respect

 Victims of Crime Act, 2) take measures to minimize

 1995 inconvenience to victims

-consider the safety and
+3) consider the safety and

 security of victims at all stages

 of criminal justice process and

 take appropriate measures to

 protect victims from

 intimidation and retaliation

 4) provide information to

 victims about the justice

 system, status of

 investigations, and progress

 and outcome of proceedings

 and status of offender in the

 correctional system

 5) provide victims with

 information regarding

 available victim services and

 programs and obtaining

 financial reparation

 6) consider the views and

 concerns of victims in justice

 processes

 7) take into account diversity

 in the development and

 delivery of programs and

 services.